vanjac/voxel-editor/docs/README.md

 The app has been tested with Unity 2020.3.X on Android and iOS.
 There is little platform-specific code (only for importing/exporting files).
 Most of the user interface requires touch input and will not work with a mouse, so you will need to use the Unity Remote App, or build for Android directly.

 This repository does NOT include the AssetBundle which contains all built-in materials and models.
 Due to license restrictions the source files for these assets cannot be distributed as open-source.
-(TODO: How to acquire AssetBundles or create a custom AssetBundle.
-Contact me if you need help.)
+Instead, download the AssetBundle files (`nspace_default_*`) from the [latest release](https://github.com/vanjac/voxel-editor/releases/latest) and put them in the `StreamingAssets` folder.

 The app has four scenes: